NoriSte/reactjsday-2019-testing-course/book/testing-rules.md

 - skip and only are good friends (jest.todo too)

 - never do whitebox testing.
-You have to test APIs, contracts and behaviours, not internal details (example: enzyme with state tests)
+You have to test APIs, contracts and behaviours, not internal details.
+You must test as the consumer, not as the developer (example: enzyme with state tests)

 - as much as you can, you should avoid that the tests feil because of some slight code changes.
 Import constants (example: RTL acting on a button with an imported string)